ClaymoreAdrendamar/Game-of-life/README.md

 # Game-of-life

-A python implementation of conway's game of life with pygame.
+A python implementation of Conway's game of life with pygame.

-Fully customizable Grid size

-There are many available options such as:
+Memory Efficient infinite grid

+You can:
   - Pause with right click
   - Next step with n
   - Change a cell's state with left click
-  - Fill the grid with f
-  - Clear the grid with c
+  - Move around with LEFT, UP, RIGHT, SOUTH
   - Speed up the steps with scroll up
   - Slow down the steps wtih scroll down